ava-labs/avalanche-network-runner/README.md

 ./scripts/tests.e2e.sh AVALANCHEGO_VERSION1 AVALANCHEGO_VERSION2
 ```

-The E2E test checks wheter a node can be restarted with a different binary version.
+The E2E test checks whether a node can be restarted with a different binary version.
 Provide two
 different versions as arguments.
 For Example:

 ```sh